PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 eighteen unsafe transactional no-op cases.
 A sequential YuNet comparison against the preceding checkpoint emits five byte-identical artifacts.

+The adjacent singleton gate/Conv/Concat compatibility island is owned by `passes/singleton_gate_layout.py`.
+The former lowerer implementation mixed matching, metadata writes, consumer rewiring, and operator deletion in one unbounded full-map loop.
+Its two ordered production positions remain intact as thin dispatches, and both supply Session `LayoutState` to the new owner.

+The resolver accepts the exact historical gate topology: an NHWC clip tensor viewed through a singleton NCHW Reshape feeds both the gate multiply and the scalar-minus-clip branch; a second singleton adapter supplies either a direct auxiliary signal or the input to a Logistic; the two multiplied branches join through Add and one allowed unary before a singleton output adapter reaches a channel-last Concat.
+An optional RGB multiply may consume the same clip through either a proven `[0,3,1,2]` input Transpose or a private constant whose physical NHWC evidence shows its NCHW metadata is stale.

+Every removed Reshape must represent an exact `[N,H,W,1]` to `[N,1,H,W]` view, including compatible dynamic signatures, equal dtype, and per-tensor quantization.
+Typed shape inputs, when present, must be immutable INT32 or INT64 constants consistent with the declared output.
+All core producers, consumer multiplicities, public boundaries, graph order, unary/binary options, static broadcasts, and dynamic broadcasts are resolved before a plan exists.
+This replaces the raw predicate that accepted arbitrary channel counts and the raw mutation path that could remove an adapter while leaving an unsupported fan-out in the old layout.

+The plan records every operator input rewrite, tensor contract, operator contract, metadata update, and removal.
+It is fully re-resolved immediately before apply.
+Split and terminal adapter aliases are rewired only for their proven view-equivalent consumers; unrelated consumers of the original NHWC sources remain unchanged.
+Shared side consumers are preserved.
+Constant data with stale layout metadata is reshaped to the validated NHWC view at the same time as its TensorIR metadata, so physical storage and declared shape cannot diverge after the rewrite.

+One differential `ModelIRGraphIndex`, graph-ordered Concat candidates, a configurable 32-rewrite ceiling, success-only pruning, and differential LayoutState updates replace the raw `while True` loop and repeated producer/ consumer map construction.
+Candidate-only operation and idempotence use the same entry point as production.

+Pre-extraction characterization observed zero matches in all 24 sequential runtime invocations: four each on YuNet, FastestDet, HumanSeg, and OSNet, and eight on SiNet.
+Twenty-nine focused tests cover both auxiliary variants, static and dynamic signatures, the optional Transpose RGB bridge, the stale constant RGB view, shared side consumers, exact numerical equivalence, candidate and rewrite limits, differential-index freshness, LayoutState, and nineteen unsafe transactional no-op contracts.
+A sequential YuNet comparison against the preceding checkpoint emits byte-identical float32, float16, correspondence, and schema artifacts.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter